 Osteoporosis is fairly common, with an estimated 10 million people over the age of 50 suffering from this condition.
 And, about 43 million more people suffer from low bone mass, which puts them at an increased risk for osteoporosis.
 Osteoporosis is characterized by significant bone loss and decreased bone strength, which leads to an increased risk of fractures.
+Unfortunately, there are often no early signs of osteoporosis.
 One of the most important components of an osteoporosis treatment plan is physical activity, including weight-bearing, strengthening, flexibility, and balance exercises.
 This article will explain why incorporating these types of exercises is important for keeping your bones healthy and strong, especially if you have osteoporosis.

 What is Wolff’s Law?

 Julius Wolff, who was a German anatomist and surgeon, first described bone remodeling in the late 19th century.
 He proposed that if an increased load is placed on a bone, remodeling of the bone occurs, making it better able to resist such loads in the future.
 During a phase of bone remodeling, osteoclasts, which are specialized bone cells, absorb damaged bone tissue.
 Once this process is finished, osteoblasts, another type of specialized bone cell, deposits new, healthy bone tissue to replace the old tissue.